h-m-s/telnet-honeypot/README.md

 The telnet-honeypot image runs a telnet server with a python console mediating client access while emulating an insecure server on a docker container.
 Downloaded binaries get redirected to the logs folder.

+So far we have a single honeypot image designed to run on the swarm.
+We will be creating more images and adding them here.

 This image requires docker to be installed on its host.
 This should not be run on your local machine.

 Run like so: